luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 | TEAMS    | SHARE   | 0.001        | 0.000         | False |
 | ZOOM     | SHARE   | 0.000        | 0.000         | False |

-*Table 2: Shapiro-Wilk p-values for the EDP values of the different features*

 ### Significance Testing
 Two independent-sample significance tests were considered in this case.